What’s happening with cookies?

 Why?

-For starters, cookiepocalypse already arrived in 2020.
-Safari, Firefox, and Edge started blocking third party cookies by default years ago.
+For starters, Safari, Firefox, and Edge started blocking third party cookies by default years ago.
 The revenue on those platforms didn’t go to zero.
 For sites with high traffic from users with those browsers, they already took those revenue hits.
 Many publishers have recovered from any hiccups then, and even gone further, with session RPMs in Safari, Firefox, and Edge often exceeding Chrome at historically high ratios, despite having no third party cookies and no replacement.
-Agencies and advertisers and DSPs on the buy-side have already been handling the deprecation of third party cookies for over 2 years.
+Agencies and advertisers and DSPs on the buy-side have already been handling the deprecation of third party cookies for multiple years now.
 In short, cookiepocalypse already came, and the victors are already claiming the spoils.

 • Publishers running Google AdSense or AdExchange exclusively are already covered by Google’s privacy sandbox management.